swisnl/laravel-graylog2/README.md

 ## Logging exceptions
 The default settings enable logging of exceptions.
 It will add the HTTP request to the GELF message, but it will not add POST values.
 Check the graylog2.log-requests config to enable or disable this behavior.

+## Minimum log level
+You can adjust the minimum log level by changing the value `log_level`in configuration.

 ## Message Processors
 Processors add extra functionality to the handler.
 You can register processors by modifying the AppServiceProvider:
 ```php